Analysis | The White House makes it clear that it sees chaos in the streets as politically useful

 “It was about getting viral online content,” an official told The Post.
 Content depicting tension between police and protesters in cities has been a staple of Trump campaign advertising for months.

 In 2014, then-private citizen Trump opined that riots and looting would break out across the country because of “weak leadership in Washington.”
-Now, he frames such incidents as being a function not of fumbling in Washington but in city halls and state houses.
+Now, he frames such incidents as being a function not of fumbling in Washington but in city halls and statehouses.
 This raises an obvious counterfactual: What if Biden won and there was unrest in a city with a Republican mayor?
 Would Trump’s approach be the same?

 Here’s where the Trump-Conway argument overlaps with demographics.
 Places in which more Black people live are more likely for obvious reasons to have incidents in which Black people are injured or killed by police.
 We can similarly assume that places with more Black residents are more likely to be home to more robust Black Lives Matter protests in general.
 And places with large Black populations tend to be large cities, which tend to be led by Democrats.
 That makes it much more likely that a place where a protest devolves into violence will have a leader at some level who isn’t a member of Trump’s party.

-The reasons why cities are more heavily Democratic are complex.
+The reasons cities are more heavily Democratic are complex.
 One reason is the recent migration of younger, more liberal Americans to cities, often to attend college and stay afterward.
 Another is that cities tend to be less densely White in the first place, and non-White Americans tend to be more heavily Democratic.
-That Black Americans identify as Democrats by a more than 8-to-1 margin also means that, in Republican-heavy cities, there’s less of a political price for Republican elected officials to use a heavy hand in dealing with protests.
+That Black Americans identify as Democrats by a more than 8 to 1 margin also means that, in Republican-heavy cities, there’s less of a political price for Republican elected officials to use a heavy hand in dealing with protests.
 No mayor wants vandalism and violence, but mayors who don’t care as much about the protesters’ votes may be less concerned about shutting protests down quickly based on a few bad actors.

 So this is the dynamic.
 Trump is unconcerned about violence erupting in places where he can use the incidents to cast Democrats in a negative light, which includes most large cities.
-That it means he’s arguing that Biden’s presidency will lead to the sort of violence already being seen during Trump’s presidency — Buttigieg’s point — isn’t contradictory in his or many of his supporters’ eyes.
+That it means he’s arguing that Biden’s presidency would lead to the sort of violence already being seen during Trump’s presidency — Buttigieg’s point — isn’t contradictory in his or many of his supporters’ eyes.
 The Democrats are letting that happen, not him.
 It’s a tidy little argument: Washington is powerless against violence because Democrats let it happen, and if a Democrat is elected president, he’ll be responsible for more violence.

 Buttigieg’s prediction that this would continue “as long as Trump’s in charge” is probably incorrect.
 It’s obviously the case that Trump’s approach to the unrest is a function of the looming presidential contest.
 He does this every time there’s an election coming up.
 In 2014, he warned about the spread of Ebola.
 In 2016, he warned about immigrants and terrorism.
 In 2018, immigrants again, dispatching soldiers to the border to deal with families seeking asylum from dangerous countries in Central America.